Rings of Saturn (band)

-Rings of Saturn is an American deathcore band from the Bay Area, California.
+Rings of Saturn is an American deathcore and technical death metal band from the Bay Area, California.
 The band was formed in 2009 and was originally just a studio project.
 However, after gaining a wide popularity and signing to Unique Leader Records, the band formed a full line-up and became a full-time touring band.
 Rings of Saturn's music features a highly technical style, heavily influenced by themes of alien life and outer space.
 They have released six full-length albums, with their third, Lugal Ki En, released in 2014 and peaking at 126 on the American Billboard 200 chart while their fourth, Ultu Ulla was released in 2017 and peaked at 76 on the Billboard 200, making it the band's highest peak to date.
 Gidim was released in October 2019.
+The band's self-titled instrumental album was released in June 2022.